tylthal/todo/README.md

 ### Debugging CORS issues

 When the frontend and API share the same domain, CORS headers are not required.
 If you see cross-origin errors, ensure requests to `/api` are correctly proxied to the backend.
+You can set `VITE_DEV_API_PROXY_TARGET` in `packages/frontend/.env` to forward API calls through the Vite dev server instead of running a local backend.